mahdieh-amiri1/DeLP/deployment_guide.md

   yarn hardhat deploy
   ```

-Or run following command in another terminal
+  Or run following command in another terminal instance in the same directory:

   ```bash
   yarn hardhat node